wolfgangasdf/reftool5/README.md

 * An article has, amongst others, a comment/review field, and a bibtex entry allowing for full flexibility.
 * PDFs can be imported easily, it searches for DOI (or arxiv ID) in the PDF and then uses crossref.org to find the metadata.
 Works via drag'n'drap, a single-click Google Chrome extension, or by watching an auto-import folder.
-* Bibtex export for papers: just create a topic containing all needed references.
+* Bibtex export for papers: just create a topic containing all needed references and export it as bibtex database.
 The export file path is cached for each topic.
 * Copy selected articles' URLs to clipboard.
 * Copy selected articles' PDFs to a folder.
 * There is a `stack` topic with its own buttons to easily move / copy articles around or collect them.
 * There is an `ORPHANED` topic for articles not belonging to any topic.
-Don't misuse this as an "read later" folder, see below!
+Don't misuse this as an "read later" folder.
 * Tools view: Extensive database information, checking for missing / orphaned document files, etc.
 * topics and documents are sorted alphanumerically, just use numbers to order them (000-first, 00-second, 01-third etc.).